-All other citation and felony arraignments, sentencings, and non-detained status and preliminary hearings scheduled through January 15, 2021 will be continued to a future status date pursuant to the Sixth Criminal Division Scheduling Order.
+All non-detained felony cases and jury trials scheduled through July 15, 2021, will be continued to a future status date.
 Parties may request that the hearing proceed forward on an earlier date providing that all parties can appear remotely.